What research questions are being investigated this year?

-Any researcher based in Cambridge until December 2019 can apply to the programme.
+Any early-career researcher based in Cambridge until December of the appropriate year can apply to the programme.
 That includes any PhD, Postdoc or researcher at the University of Cambridge, Anglia Ruskin University, or at other institutions.

 How much time does it take?

-During the research period, participants are expected to contribute an average of 2-4 hours of personal work per week to their project.
+During the research period, participants are expected to contribute an average of 2-4 hours of personal work per week to their project, on top of monthly meetings with officers.
 It is likely that this time commitment will be distributed unevenly across the span of the project, depending on project demands, researchers' other commitments, and delegation within the teams.